-Well, now is the time to plan out what to add to your garden so that next February, you’re looking at color and interest.
+Well, now is the time to plan out what to add to your garden.
+Then, next February, you're looking at color and interest.

 Drama in shade?
-Frond-like leaves grow in whorls with sprays of soft-yellow flowers in winter, developing clusters of black berries late summer and fall.
+Frond-like leaves grow in whorls with sprays of soft-yellow flowers in winter.
+These will develop clusters of black berries late summer and fall.
 Full shade to partial sun.
 Up to 15 ft. tall (if left unpruned).
 Zone: 7 – 9